 3 women arrested after police bust fighting ring at Danby House assisted living facility in Winston-Salem

-WINSTON-SALEM, N.C. — Three workers at the Danby House when police uncovered a fighting ring in the assisted living facility.
+WINSTON-SALEM, N.C. -- Three workers at the Danby House were arrested after police say they uncovered the workers abused two elderly women in the assisted living facility.
+Both of the victims suffered from cognitive disabilities.

-In June, police received a report of elder abuse at the Danby House assisted living facility.
-Workers were accused of letting residents fight each other.
+On June 21, police received a report of elder abuse at the Danby House assisted living facility.
+Workers were accused of letting two residents fight each other.

 The police department’s Criminal Investigations Division began investigating with the North Carolina Department of Health and Human Services.